 A barcode (or bar code) is a unique sequence of digits that is used to identify an item or product.
-Most barcodes on retail products are in either EAN (13 digit) or UPC (12 digit) format.
+Most barcodes on retail products are in either EAN (13-digit) or UPC (12-digit) format.
 A barcode number can be turned into a barcode image (vertical black bars).
-When a barcode images is scanned at a checkout counter, product information will appear on the checkout screen.
+When a barcode image is scanned at a checkout counter, the product information will appear on the checkout screen.

 We recommend that you get a different barcode number for each different product, and product variation (eg. size, colour, design).
 This is because most retailers use barcodes to keep track of their stock – that way they know when they need to re-order a particular item.